Founder take-home

 at $400M

-Free: lotoftools.org/saas-tools/cap-table-calculator
+Free: lotoftools.org/saas-tools/cap-table-calculator/

 #startup #founders #capTable

-Participating vs non-participating preferred stock
+Participating vs non-participating preferred

-How SAFEs convert in a cap table
+SAFEs in a cap table template

 Pro-rata rights at exit and in follow-on rounds

-Option pool expansion and cap table impact
+Option pool impact on the cap table

 Frequently asked questions

-What is 2× participating preferred stock?
+What is participating preferred stock?

 How do SAFEs convert in a cap table?